 McLean Hospital 115 Mill Street Belmont, MA 02478

 Patients may have an entire series of treatments either on an inpatient or outpatient basis.
-The outpatient service allows patients to be treated and on their way home within two and one-half hours.
+The outpatient service allows patients to be treated and on their way home within two and a half hours.

-Most patients who come to McLean to receive ECT will have between eight and 12 treatments over a period of three to four weeks.
+Most patients who come to McLean to receive ECT will have 8-12 treatments over a period of three to four weeks.
 If you have excellent results, it is possible to transition to continued or maintenance ECT, if indicated.
 Your psychiatrist will work with you to decide how many treatments are needed.